DomenicScarcella/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+	When the console.log gets the ${name}, because that value lives outside the {} boundary of that local function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+	The parameters for each roll are the same, but the specific random number used to determine the roll result will change.

 c.
 What is the lexical scope of `newRoll`?

+	newRoll is nested in "return function(){}" and doesn't require anything outside that local function in order to complete its action.

 ### Task 3 - Stretch Goals